comal21/Ansible-Batch36/Adhoc Commands - Self Exercise.md

-Here are some useful **ad-hoc** Ansible command examples for practice.
 These commands are run from the Ansible **control node** and execute tasks on managed nodes without needing a playbook.

 ---